screwzm/perf/hpp.md

 <br>
 *Rule #3* - Obey the "1/9 rule".
 That's 90% of the calculation are handled by 10% of the code.
 This means that 90% of our code base is not performance critical.
-Optimization those 90% code has little performance benfit.
-DO NOT try to optimize all the code.
+Fix the current bottleneck by tools like perf/valgrind.

 <br>
 *Rule #4* - Optimize with priority in mind: algorithm, IO, data access, lib ...